GoogleCloudPlatform/inspec-gcp-cis-benchmark/walkthrough.md

 Next, you’ll select a Google Cloud Project to scan with InSpec.

-## Select a Google Cloud Project to scan
+## Select the Google Cloud Project to scan

 Pick a project where you have sufficient permissions.
 We'll use your user credentials in Cloud Shell to scan the project.